georgenicholson/multivariate_phenotype_data_and_code/README.md

 ```
 run_type <- "benchmark"
 ```
-The total CPU time of the benchmarking analysis is of the order of months, but can be parallelized over the models and cross-validation folds:
+The total CPU time of the benchmarking analysis is of the order of months, but can be parallelized over the models and cross-validation folds at this point in "scripts/01_model_fitting_wrapper.R":
 ```
 # Parallelize the scen (models) and subsamseed (folds) loops for the "benchmark" analysis
 for (scen in 1:nrow(analysis_table)) {
   for (subsamseed in 1:analysis_table$n_subsamples[scen]) {
+    < Loop content omitted, full code in "scripts/01_model_fitting_wrapper.R" >
   }
 }
 ```